FreddyMSchubert/json/README.md

 	};
 }	json_node;
 ```
 It's essentially just a more complicated linked list.
 When elements in an array are just single values, their key is NULL.
+Objects and arrays both save their data in array, even if theres just a single child node.
+Array is always null-terminated.

 Here's the main functions:
 ```C